asciodev/Revolution-Tweaks/README.md

 add in canal bonuses - DONE

-Mod in straits to indonesia
+Mod in straits to indonesia - DONE

 add in punitive expeditions cb against uncivs